larson-group/clubb_release/input/case_setups/Readme.txt

    damping depth as a fraction of domain height [-].

 l_restart | logical
   Flag for whether this is a restart run.
+A restart run continues an earlier run by reading in data saved to disk by the earlier run.

 restart_path_case | character
   Path (from ../run_scripts/) and filename of GrADS/netCDF files